smadhukumar/kafka/trandata/trandata.md

 5. (Optional) Click **X** to close the Help dialog.

-6. Copy the SQL query and paste into the SQL Worksheet.Click **Run Script**.
+6. Copy the SQL query and paste it into the SQL Worksheet.
+Click **Run Script**.
 The Script Output tab displays confirmation messages.

     ```
     <copy>